|Length||11.5 miles (18.5 km) to Kingston, many options to shorten and lengthen|

 - To explore the common (west): Another route is to head west towrds Warren Farm (turn left/west just before Sprigwell Cottage.
 Then turn right/north besides Beverley Brook

-- Head for the 'top left' of the common, where you walk along a line of trees between 2 open playing fields towards a safe light controlled crossing over the A3
+- Head for the 'top left' of the common, where you walk along a line of trees between 2 open playing fields towards a safe traffic light controlled crossing over the A3

 - Enter Richmond Park